-Switches are important part in electronic systems.
-It is one of most frequently used human interaction with electronic devices methods.
-But switches are mechanical component that are vital part of any equipment.
+Switches are an important part of electronic systems.
+It is one of the most frequently used human interaction with electronic devices methods.
+But switches are the mechanical components that are a vital part of any equipment.

-Well switches have changed comparing to those before 100 year, but principal is the same old as electric itself.
-When switch connects circuit path it has a resistance of mÎ©, when current path is broken, then resistance is high MÎ© and higher.
-This resistance and maximum voltage that can be applied to insulation is often major important and vital feature that leads to switch stability.
+Well, switches have changed compared to those before 100 years, but the principle is the same old as the electric itself.
+When the switch connects the circuit path, it has a resistance of mOhm, and when the current path is broken, resistance is high MOhms and higher.
+This resistance and maximum voltage that can be applied to insulation is often a major important and vital feature that leads to switching stability.

-Contact resistance increase during time because of oxidation and contamination.
+Contact resistance increase during the time because of oxidation and contamination.
 The only way to deal with this is to wipe contacts.
-But disadvantage of wiping action is that this action may abrade contacts what can remove contact platings like nickel-alloy or gold.
+But the disadvantage of wiping action is that this action may abrade contacts who can remove contact platings like nickel-alloy or gold.

 So we can see that silver has the lowest resistivity of all metals, but silver is badly corroded by the atmosphere, so silver contacts have a short life.
-If there is a way to exclude atmosphere contamination, then in high current circuits silver contacts or silver coating are desirable.
-Usually silver contacts are placed in closed coating with inert gases.
+If there is a way to exclude atmosphere contamination, then silver contacts or silver coating are desirable in high current circuits.
+Usually, silver contacts are placed in a closed coating with inert gases.

-In other hand Golden plating is very common solution because of its resistivity to corrosion.
-But golden contacts can only be used in relatively low current circuits and moderate pressure can be applied because of metal softness.
-Of course gold contacts aren’t immune ro corrosion.
-For instance sea-water may produce chlorine when current passes the water.
+On the other hand, Golden plating is a widespread solution because of its resistivity to corrosion.
+But golden contacts can only be used in relatively low current circuits, and moderate pressure can be applied because of metal softness.
+Of course, gold contacts aren’t immune to corrosion.
+For instance, sea-water may produce chlorine when current passes the water.
 Golden contacts can be corroded with chlorine.
-So at sea golden switches are not the best choice unless circuits are isolated from sea water.
+So at sea, golden switches are not the best choice unless circuits are isolated from seawater.

-Of course there are other metals used for contacts like molybdenum, but they are used for special purposes where special properties are needed like high resistance to burning where contact arcing occur.
+Of course, there are other metals used for contacts like molybdenum.
+They are still used for special purposes where special properties are needed, like high resistance to burning where contact arcing occurs.